 1960s DORIA Snowball Chandelier

-Materials: Round brass frame, brass rod and brass canopy.
+Materials: Round brass frame.
+Brass rod and brass canopy.
 Brass screws and some other brass parts.
-27 swirled crystal glass ball elements and one centre half globe glass part.
-Bakelite sockets.
+27 swirled crystal glass balls.
+Half globe glass part in the middle.
+Bakelite E14 sockets.

 Rod Length: 80 cm / 31.49’’